 Understanding if Umbrella Insurance Is Worth It for You

 Umbrella insurance is notably affordable.
-For only about $150 to $300 per year, you can buy a $1 million personal umbrella liability policy, according to the Insurance Information Institute.
+For about $150 to $300 per year, you can buy a $1 million personal umbrella liability policy.

 As it is designed to supplement your existing coverage, the low cost is likely because you are usually required to have larger liability limits on your home and auto policies to qualify.